RandomNoun7/95b0aad9cee27075e2d846f17af26af2/wsus_blog.md

 * Import any shared helper functions (`spec_helper.ps1`).
 This blog post didn't add any, but in the future they may be used
 * Imports the script under test.
 Note the use of the new `-NoOperation` parameter

-When then test each of the enumeration functions to ensure the the conversions of number to text are what we expect.
-For example the tests for the [Convert-ToServerSelectionString](https://github.com/puppetlabs/puppetlabs-wsus_client/blob/bd92f86c82ebcdf6f93e57490a586cfb68557fbd/spec/tasks/update_history.Tests.ps1#L9-L25) function check the output for the numbers 0 to 3
+We then test each of the enumeration functions to ensure the the conversions of number to text are what we expect.
+For example the tests for the [Convert-ToServerSelectionString](https://github.com/puppetlabs/puppetlabs-wsus_client/blob/bd92f86c82ebcdf6f93e57490a586cfb68557fbd/spec/tasks/update_history.Tests.ps1#L9-L25) function check the output for the numbers 0 to 3.

 **TODO** Do I need to show a passing pester run?